Learn how to use Precisely's eSignatures

 To manage your saved messages, click Manage saved messages in the signing message dialogue.
 You can also manage your saved messages by clicking your name in the top-right menu and clicking Settings.
 Your saved signing messages are found at the bottom of your user settings.

-Pro tip #2: If you have team members who are responsible for signing certain types of contracts—such as your CEO, your board of directors, or heads of departments—you can add them as default signees to templates.
-Default signees are automatically added as signees to contracts generated from that template.
+If you have team members who are responsible for signing certain types of contracts — such as your CEO, your board of directors, or heads of departments — you can add them as default signees.
+Note that this must be done in the Templates settings before the contract is created.
+Default signees are automatically added as signees to all contracts generated from that template.
+However, it is still possible to edit or remove your default signees even after you've created a contract from the template.

 To add a default signee, simply